 Jeans in the ’80s didn’t just come in different washes — they came in different colors and patterns, too.
 Popular colors included pink, green, and purple.
 Prints featured stripes, flowers, and paisley.
 Denim prints were typically small and busy.

 Of course, denim wasn’t just for jeans in the ’80s — denim overalls, jackets, and shirts were also fashionable! ’80s overalls came in traditional denim, as well as in other colors.
 They were primarily worn by women and girls, but they were also worn by men, typically as functional workwear.
 Denim jackets were also in style, and they followed the same trends as denim jeans.

 Although not made of denim, another pants style that saw its rise in the ’80s was parachute pants.
 Slim-cut and made of nylon “windbreaker” fabric with lots of zippers, these pants were worn primarily by breakdancers before entering mainstream fashion, where they were favored by kids and teens.
 These pants are sometimes confused with Hammer pants or harem pants, which are very full pants that taper at the ankles, as popularized by MC Hammer.
 Hammer pants were more of a ’90s trend and won’t fit well with an ’80s outfit.

 Two other pants styles worn by women in the ’80s were stirrup pants and leggings.
 Stirrup pants were slim pants with a stirrup, or a band of material that encircled the foot, at the bottom.
-Even the stirrup style is back in fashion now, and can be found easily!
+Even the stirrup style is back in fashion now!